-Hotel Mount Shiga is one of the few guesthouses in Shiga Kogen with its own, in-house ‘onsen’ (natural hot spring) for the exclusive use of guests.
+Hotel Sunny Shiga is one of the few guesthouses in Shiga Kogen with its own, in-house ‘onsen’ (natural hot spring) for the exclusive use of guests.
 At the end of the day there is no better way to unwind, relax, and prime yourself for the next day than soaking in the thermal waters, bubbling up from deep below.

 As Shiga Kogen’s premium accommodation option, Hotel Grand Phenix is our recommendation for guests choosing to stay in the Okushiga and Yakebitai ski fields.
 Hotel Grand Phenix combines European-style accommodation and comfort with traditional Japanese service and outstanding facilities.
 Most notably, the hotel features the convenience of ski in/out access to the Okushiga ski fields, secure and spacious ski/snowboard storage, in-house rental and Phenix brand store, and easy access to the nearby Shiga International Ski School.

 Offering both Western and Japanese-style rooms, all rooms are spacious with private bathrooms and walk-in closest for easy storage of your gear.
 Two in-house restaurants serve a mix of Japanese, Chinese and Western cuisine with a spacious but cozy lounge centred around an open fireplace.